ypaulsussman/learning-log/src/pages/blog/Revisiting Daily UA App.md

 * [Direct to S3,](https://www.fullstackreact.com/articles/deploying-a-react-app-to-s3/) and
 * [In parallel with an API server.](https://www.fullstackreact.com/articles/deploying-a-react-app-with-a-server/)

-The second finally explains, clearly, the difference between how the articles above deploy their two codebases: *and* how we do it for ${former_work_project}.
+The second finally explains, clearly, the difference between how the articles above deploy their two codebases: *and* how we did it in a former work project.

 Takeaways:
 1) Redo the rails backend.
 Nuke and start over.